 Receives executive direction from the Secretary, Office of Policy and Management.

-May lead lower level employees as assigned.
+May direct staff as assigned.

 EXAMPLES OF DUTIES